lmc-eu/spirit-design-system/packages/web/src/scss/components/Collapse/README.md

 ## State classes

-The component provides auto toggle classes, like `.is-expanded` and `.is-collapsed` when triggered or initiated
+The component provides auto toggle attributes and classes, like `.is-open` when triggered or initiated.
+It also provides `.is-transitioning` class switching during animation.
+This means that `.Collapse.is-transitioning` during opening and `.Collapse.is-open.is-transitioning` during closing.

 ## JavaScript Plugin